Cambridge105/liquidsoap-playout-machine/README.md

  - *parseSchedule.py* - This is run at boot.
 It connects to Google Calendar to download the schedule, using credentials which are also fetched during boot.
 It writes *schedule.csv*, which contains recorded programmes scheduled today and tomorrow.
 This schedule information is used by *checkFilePresent.py*
  - *update-route53-A.json* - This is a template config script used to update DNS with the machine's public IP at boot.
  - *userdata.txt* - This contains the machine setup and configuration and is designed to be used as part of a launch template in AWS.

+Note on timers: Be aware that the hourly jobs created by userdata.txt are cron jobs as they can have best-effort timing.
+Programmes scheduled by makeSchedule.py use systemctl timers with 100 millisecond accuracy.

+## IAM role policy
+The EC2 instance created by the Launch Configuration must have an IAM Role attached, with a Policy granting access to the following (obviously restrict the Resources as required):
+- kms:Encrypt (needed because *parseSchedule.py* has to write back the Google Calendar access token as a SecureString to Parameter Store, in case the OAuth Refresh Token has updated)
+- kms:Decrypt (needed to decrypt the SecureStrings from Parameter Store, containing the secrets for Icecast and the Google Calendar credentials)
+- route53:ChangeResourceRecordSets (needed to update DNS with the public IP of the EC2 instance each time it is launched)
+- ssm:GetParameter (needed to get parameter from Parameter Store)
+- ssm:GetParametersByPath
+- ssm:GetParameters
+- ssm:PutParameter (needed to update the OAuth refresh token from Google Calendar's API)
+- s3:GetObject (needed to get the pre recorded files from S3)
+- s3:ListBucket (needed to get the listing of pre-recorded files in case *checkFilePresent.py* needs to find an older edition)